 We now show in planning problems that require multiple actions (specifically 2-step problems) that findings here hold.
 Moreover, we emphasize how our earlier studies reflect pre (2) All reviewers raise the question about alternative explanations for experiment 4.
 Please ensure you address their concerns, otherwise it should be removed.

-We have addressed their concerns.
+We have conducted a follow-up experiment to ensure experiment 4 cannot be explained by a base-rate bias when outcome probabilities are very small.
+Moreover, we have addressed reviewers’ concerns regarding external factors explaining our results.
+To do so, we have removed all information regarding race, which we agree may bias results given preexisting misconceptions and stereotypes.
+We show study 4’s findings hold when removing questions involving race/ethnicity, and use only questions based on states as factors leading to professions in a new independent study.
 (3) Please address Reviewer 3’s comment regarding the evidence strength for the backward model.

-We conduct a full model comparison to show that backward (4) Please improve the reasoning, experiment descriptions, and results reporting towards a more concrete and clearer way.
+We conduct a full model comparison to show that backward prediction model explains data best in divergent tasks, and forward prediction model explains data best in convergent tasks.
+To do so, we compute the expected values according to each model (PR, SR, Fully Model-Based and Base-Rate Bias), and show that PR best-explains data in divergent tasks, and SR best-explains data in convergent tasks.
+(4) Please improve the reasoning, experiment descriptions, and results reporting towards a more concrete and clearer way.

 Significant revisions were made to the logic of the paper, the explanation of computations, and the clarify of visualizations in figures.

+To ensure the computation of SR and PR are known, we show now in matrix form a sample computation, with each number in the computation fully visible.
+Regarding clarifying the reasoning, we refine our explanation of our hypothesis as being about predicting upcoming states.
+We describe how these state predictions can be used in planning, both in simpler language and in the specific mathematical equations used to for planning.
+Last, in new studies 5 and 6, we show how PR and SR predictions are used to form plans in tasks that require taking multiple, sequential actions.

 REVIEWER COMMENTS: Reviewer #1: Remarks to the Author: In this manuscript, Sharp and Eldar present nice evidence based on a test of planning direction that humans adaptively deploy forward or backward planning depending on the convergence/divergence of the environment.
 I think this manuscript is really well done, especially considering the pre-registered nature of the study, and the map change experiments (e.g., Fig 1E).
 The results are conceptually novel, interesting, and rigorous.
 Overall, I think this manuscript is solid and can even be published as is.
 I have only a few minor suggestions to improve the manuscript.

 1. There is a statement that backward-predictive representations are highly sensitive to the base rate of states.
 This seems true, but couldn’t one in principle define a base rate subtracted backward representation, which would reflect the backward-predictive representations more cleanly?